-Travelling to France as a vegan and want to know what it’s really like?
-Here’s the honest opinion of two plant-based vagabonds currently cycling across France.
+Thinking about travelling as a vegan in France and want to know what it’s really like?
+Here’s the honest opinion of two plant-based vagabonds currently cycling across the country

 It’s not easy

 I won’t beat around the bush, travelling in France as a vegan isn’t easy, in fact it’s quite difficult.
 Coming from England where veganism has really taken off in recent years and where there’s an abundance of vegan food options we’ve been pretty spoilt.
 We weren’t expecting to find an abundance of veganised supermarket goods, or completely vegan menus, but we were expecting a slightly better situation.
 Whether it’s quiet villages or big cities, being a vegan is difficult all over France so you’re food options are unfortunately limited.

 A word to the wise, shops selling food are sparse in France, especially in the North.
 The first part of our trip was spent cycling through this part of the country with only framers’ land for miles and miles.
 Hardly any cars drove by and there were no built up towns or cities, in fact there was very little infrastructure at all.
 As cyclists we thought this was glorious, pedalling through miles and miles of empty fields and country lanes with only the the sun and birds overhead for company.

 This tranquillity is all well and good until lunchtime when tummies start to grumble!

 We’d ask locals and knock on doors asking if there were any shops nearby only to be met with chuckles and looks of astonishment that we would want to buy food.
 Yes, food, you know the thing the French are famous for?
 Finding places to buy food, any food, was surprisingly hard to come by.
 Even when you come across a large village there may not be as much as a bakery.
 And, if you did start to spot some food vending premises on the horizon often you’d arrive to ‘closed’ sign, as many local shops shut for lunch for a few hours in the middle of the day.